RythmArchive/RythmArchive.github.io/bots.md

 Important note: I used to be a trial moderator for the Rythm Community (now Discord.fm) Discord server, and am aware that this list may be lacking information.
 Such lacking information I would only be able to discover because of my position as a staff member, and as such I will not put it on this list.
 Remember, this is what we're *publicly* aware of!

-If you, as someone who is *not* a Rythm staff member, are able to find a bot that is not in this list that you think should be in this list, [let me know in the Rythm Archive server](https://discord.gg/y4rvSakACD)!
+If you are able to find a bot that is not in this list that you think should be in this list, [let me know in the Rythm Archive server](https://discord.gg/y4rvSakACD)! *If you're a Rythm staff member, please double check that you're allowed to share!*

 |Username|Description|ID|Prefix|Invite|Addable|Status
 | --- | --- | --- | --- | --- | --- | --- |